akshitap31/D3-Challenge/README.md

-<<<<<<< HEAD
 # Health Risks by Demographics with D3.js
 The purpose of this project is to see health risks facing particular demographics by visualising through a single scatter plot that if poverty, age, or household income has any correlation to obesity, smoking or lack of healthcare.
+With a single scatter plot, 9 different correlations are being visulaized.

-## Tools an Technologies used
+## Tools and Technologies used
 * Javascript- D3.js
 * HTML
 * CSS